South Gate, California: Buses

 South Gate is served by Metro Local and Metro Rapid buses.
 The City of South Gate operates the Get Around Town Express (GATE) to provide local service.

+Light Rail

+South Gate will be served by the planned Southeast Gateway Line (formerly known as the West Santa Ana Branch Transit Corridor), a Los Angeles Metro Rail light rail project currently in development.
+The line will run between Downtown Los Angeles and Artesia, with a station planned in South Gate near Atlantic Avenue and Patata Street.
+Construction is expected to begin in 2025, with service projected to start in 2035.

 City parks

-South Gate offers nine city parks for the enjoyment of its citizens.
+South Gate offers ten city parks for the enjoyment of its citizens.